73 Fun and Creative DIY Father's Day Gifts for 2026

 61. Homemade Ties

-If you know your way around a sewing machine, this DIY Father’s Day gift from a daughter is really sweet.
+This DIY Father’s Day gift from a daughter is really sweet and perfect if you know your way around a sewing machine.
 Pick out some fabric and make him a homemade tie or bow tie that he will love to wear to a father-daughter dance or even to the office.

 62. Luggage Tags